EduLibTech-Devloppers/.github/profile/README.md

 # Classbook Devs
-Hi i'm Vava I am the classbook creator and french developer.
+Hello, my name is Vava, I am the French classbook creator and developer.

-<em> ClassBook is a completely modified version of BCDI with more features like: </em>
+<em> ClassBook is a completely modified version of BCDI with more features such as: </em>

 - A graphical interface
-- Regular Updates
+- Regular updates
 - An easy-to-use administration interface
-- And More features
+- And more features

 If you want to support the project, you can give it a star or share it.

+All code is available on different repos

 And for Devs, you can DM me on discord to join the team
 <div min-width="65px" min-height="30px">